AnnaVerbe/Tracker_Insect_flight/README.md

 ### Contents
 - Steps, links, and explanations on how to use *Tracker Video Analysis and Modeling Tool* for tracking Insect head en body angle during free fall.
-- Tracker file exemple and file depending of the exporting methods (Tab, comma ...)
+- Tracker file (Exemple.trk) and avi file (Exemple.avi) exemple and exported file depending of the exporting methods (Tab, comma ...
+'Test_Tab.txt')

 ### Install tracker
 Link to install but also to have a lot of information on how to use Tracker: https://physlets.org/tracker/